praveens-git-bit/PreDay_Ignite2024/Exercise7.md

 ![task-1.3.16.png](media/labMedia/task-6.2.6.png)

-6. Scroll down and select **Basic** for Authentication kind, enter "labsqladmin" as the Username, "Smoothie@2024" as the Password and click on the **Next** button.
+6. Scroll down and select **Basic** for Authentication kind, enter "labsqladmin" as the Username, "Smoothie@2024" as the Password and click on the **Connect** button.

 ```
 labsqladmin